Women in Christianity: Patristic age

 Even if it is granted to a woman to show the sign of prophecy, she is nevertheless not permitted to speak in an assembly.
 When Miriam the prophetess spoke, she was leading a choir of women ...
 For [as Paul declares] "I do not permit a woman to teach," and even less "to tell a man what to do."

 In early centuries, the Eastern church allowed women to participate to a limited extent in ecclesiastical office by ordaining deaconesses.

 Women commemorated as saints from the early centuries of Christianity include several martyrs who suffered under the Persecution of Christians in the Roman Empire, such as Agnes of Rome, Saint Cecilia, Agatha of Sicily and Blandina.
 The passion of Saints Perpetua and Felicity, written by Perpetua during her imprisonment in 203, recounted their martyrdom.
 The passion is thought to be one of the earliest surviving documents to have been written by a woman in early Christianity.
 In late Antiquity, Saint Helena was a Christian and consort of Emperor Constantius, and the mother of Emperor Constantine I. Similarly, Saint Monica was a pious Christian and mother of Saint Augustine of Hippo.

 In the Catholic and Eastern Orthodox Church, the priesthood and the ministries dependent upon it such as Bishop, Patriarch and Pope, were restricted to men.
 The first Council of Orange (441) forbade the ordination of women to the diaconate.
+The performance of Saint Euphemia's miracle in The Council of Chalcedon (451) aided and confirmed the Christological view of Dyophysitism.